-Radiator (including all routes): 2.00 L (2.11 US qt, 1.76 Imp.qt) Coolant reservoir (up to the maximum level mark):

-0.25 L (0.26 US qt, 0.22 Imp.qt)
+Radiator (including all routes): 2.00 L (2.11 US qt, 1.76 Imp.qt) Coolant reservoir (up to the maximum level mark): 0.25 L (0.26 US qt, 0.22 Imp.qt)

 - 13. Install the radiator cap. - 14.
 Install the coolant reservoir cap. - 15.
-Start the engine, let it idle for several minutes, and then turn it off. - 16.
-Remove the radiator cap to check the coolant level in the radiator.
-If necessary, add sufficient coolant until it reaches the top of the radiator, and then install the radiator cap, radiator cap retainer and radiator cap retaining bolt.
+Start the engine, let it idle for several minutes, and then turn it off. - Remove the radiator cap to check the coolant level in the radiator.
+If necessary, add sufficient coolant until it reaches the top of the radiator, and then install the radiator cap. - 17.
+Check the coolant level in the reservoir.
+If necessary, remove the coolant reservoir cap, add coolant to the maximum level mark, and then install the cap. - Route the coolant reservoir breather hose through the guide as shown.